Q: What is CCRN certification?

 Q: How many questions are on the exam, and what content is covered?

-The CCRN Test Plan, found in the CCRN Exam Handbook, provides a breakdown of content areas.
+The CCRN Test Plan, found in the exam handbook for your particular eligibility pathway, provides a specific breakdown of content areas.

 Q: How soon after testing will I find out if I passed the CCRN exam?

-A: Those who complete the exam via computer-based testing will receive their results and a score report immediately upon completion of the test.
-Those who complete the exam via paper and pencil testing will receive their results and score report by mail 6 to 8 weeks after testing.
+A: Nurses who complete the exam via computer-based testing will receive their results and a score report immediately upon completion of the test.
+Those who complete the exam via paper and pencil testing will receive their results and score report by mail six to eight weeks after testing.

 Q: If I do not pass the CCRN exam on the first attempt, what can I do?

-A: Referring to your CCRN exam score report, identify the topic areas in which you have the most room for improvement.
-For additional information refer to the Prepare to Take Your Exam page.
-Candidates may sit for the CCRN exam up to four times in a 12-month period.
+A: You will want to refer to your CCRN exam score report to identify the topic areas where you have the most room for improvement.
+Candidates may take the CCRN exam up to four times in a 12-month period.
 Candidates who do not pass the exam are eligible for a discounted retest fee, which is available until the exam is passed.
+For additional information, refer to the Prepare to Take Your Exam webpage.

-A: During the 3-year certification period you must continue to maintain current, unencumbered RN or APRN licensure and complete Renewal by Synergy CERP (Continuing Education Recognition Points) program requirements or pass the CCRN exam.
-You must also meet the clinical practice requirement of 432 hours in direct care of acutely/critically ill patients, with 144 of those hours accrued in the 12-month period prior to your scheduled renewal date.
+A: During the three-year certification period you must maintain current, unencumbered RN or APRN licensure and complete the Renewal by Synergy CERP (Continuing Education Recognition Points) program requirements or pass the CCRN exam.
+You must also meet the practice requirements for one of the three eligibility pathways: Direct Care, Tele-critical Care or Knowledge Professional.
 The majority of your hours for renewal eligibility (total and in the year prior to renewal) must be focused on critically ill patients.

-Refer to the CCRN Renewal Handbook for more details.
+For more details, refer to the renewal handbook for your specific eligibility pathway.
 Online CCRN renewal is recommended.

 A: Continuing Education Recognition Points (CERPs) are similar to contact hours or CEs.
-The recognition point system is used because credit is also awarded for activities that don’t strictly fall into the contact hour category, such as writing articles, serving on committees or being a preceptor.
+The Recognition Point system is used because credit is also awarded for activities that don’t strictly fall into the contact hour category, such as writing articles, serving on committees or being a mentor/preceptor.

 One CE, CME or contact hour of class time is equal to one CERP.
-For example, a 6-hour ACLS course (minus lunch and breaks) would be worth 6 CERPs.
-For details, refer to the Renewal by Synergy CERPs Brochure.
+For example, a six-hour ACLS course (minus lunch and breaks) would be worth six CERPs.
+For details, refer to the Renewal by Synergy CERPs Brochure for your CCRN certification pathway.

 Q: What are the different Renewal by Synergy CERP categories?

-A: Renewing CCRN candidates must complete a minimum of 100 CERPs during the 3-year certification period, with at least 60 CERPs in Category A and 10 each in Categories B and C; the other 20 CERPs may be in any of the three categories (A, B or C).
-The following list of examples is not all-inclusive.
+A: Renewing CCRN candidates must complete a minimum of 100 CERPs during the three-year certification period in categories A, B and C. The following list of examples is not all-inclusive.

 - Category A (Clinical Judgment, Clinical Inquiry) examples include lab values, BLS, ACLS, PALS, NRP, ECG, IV therapy, heart failure, pharmacology, assessment, pathophysiology, technical skills/new equipment, statistics, clinical research, evidence-based practice, auditing, publishing, practice protocols, QI/QA, clinical aspects of bioterrorism, and exam reviews.